-Mr. Rawlinson, at the conclusion of his Report, remarked :--- and adds the following Recommendation :---
+Mr. Rawlinson, at the conclusion of his Report, remarked :--

 "That the Steam Boilers and Steam Engine ought not to be placed within the Main Building in such position that with an Explosion the effect must be expended upwards so as not only to bring the Building above to ruin, but to bury Boiler and Engine at the same time."